GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/GEOS/local_build.md

 Then run `./pex`.
 This will print the python `sys.path` which _should_ have your virtual environement `sites-packages` in there.
 If it doesn't then it's the bug.

-One workaround is to use `conda` which seems to use a different approach, more sandboxy, which goes around the issue.
+Our workaround is to use `conda` which seems to use a different approach, more sandboxy, which goes around the issue.

+**macOS Note**: You may have to set the `DYLD_LIBRARY_PATH` environment variable to the `lib` path related to your conda Python environment to run the `pex` binary.

 Some reference: <https://github.com/PyO3/pyo3/issues/1741>